ericbalawejder/geolocation/README.md

 6) Added `date_created DATETIME(6)` to the schema and [`@Timestamped`](https://jdbi.org/#_timestamped)
 annotation to the `insertGeolocation()` method in the dao to bind an `OffsetDateTime`, of which the value is the current time, under the binding `:now`.
-This field is not part of the deserialization/serialization of the api response to the Geolocation POJO and vise versa.
+This field is preventing the deserialization of the api response to the Geolocation POJO and I don't know why.
+Work in progress.

 7) Did not implement due to time constraints.
 I would pull a record and do a conditional check for the